Code-Institute-Submissions/MS1-Portfolio-4/README.md

 4. I had an issue with the hover effect, originally when you hovered over the image it will turn black and a clickable text would be highlighted, but after some feedback from users, I realized it was better to make the whole image clickable otherwise some users would not realize they could click on the project.
 So i modified the original hover effect to turn the screen black with the text and make it all clickable.
+5. The navigation bar looked too big on small devices i used media queries to make look smaller.

 ## Credits